The environment of TeV halo progenitors: Synthetic population of pulsars

 \subsection{Properties of the parent environment}

-Figure \ref{im:SNR_WBB} shows the evolution of SNRs for the two extreme values of progenitor star mass in the range we considered, $8~\mathrm{M}_\odot$ and $40~\mathrm{M}_\odot$, along with the corresponding wind-bubble structure at the time of supernova.
-In both cases, the expansion of the SNR is halted by its encounter with the bubble shell, at $3~\mathrm{kyr}$ and $52~\mathrm{kyr}$ respectively.
-This is due to the mass of the bounding shell being much higher than that of the expanding remnant, by at least two orders of magnitude (see Table \ref{tab:parameters_WBB}).
-In the WBB case, a typical pulsar with a kick velocity of $350~\mathrm{km/s}$ escapes from the bubble shell and enters the ISM at $64~\mathrm{kyr}$ and $153~\mathrm{kyr}$, respectively.
+Figure \ref{im:SNR_WBB} shows the evolution of SNRs for the two extreme values of progenitor star mass in the range we considered, $8~\mathrm{M}_\odot$ and $20~\mathrm{M}_\odot$, along with the corresponding wind-bubble structure at the time of supernova.
+In both cases, the expansion of the SNR is halted by its encounter with the bubble shell, at $3~\mathrm{kyr}$ and 15$~\mathrm{kyr}$, respectively.
+This is due to the mass of the bounding shell being much higher than that of the expanding remnant, by more than one order of magnitude (see Table \ref{tab:parameters_WBB}).
+In the WBB case, a typical pulsar with a kick velocity of $350~\mathrm{km/s}$ escapes from the bubble shell and enters the ISM at $64~\mathrm{kyr}$ and $130~\mathrm{kyr}$, respectively.

 Figure \ref{im:SNR_SB} shows the evolution of SNRs for a progenitor star of mass $8~\mathrm{M}_\odot$ in a SB, for three different values of the cluster mass, $10^3~\mathrm{M}_\odot$, $10^4~\mathrm{M}_\odot$, and $10^5~\mathrm{M}_\odot$.
 As expected, the higher the cluster mass, the larger the SB radius because of the more powerful collective wind.
 In these examples, rather large SB are obtained because the chosen progenitor star has a long lifetime, during which the bubble could expand to large distances.
 Since the parameters of the explosion are the same, the trajectory changes because of the density structure inside the bubble cavity, which is primarily determined by the cluster luminosity and age, and by the exterior density.
 We see in all three cases that the SNR evolves from an ejecta-dominated phase to a Sedov-Taylor phase, before merging inside the SB without even reaching the bubble shell.
-When this happens, a typical pulsar with a kick velocity of $350~\mathrm{km/s}$ is still located inside the remnant.
+When this happens, a typical pulsar with a kick velocity of $350~\mathrm{km/s}$ remains inside the remnant.